-The County has a contract to dispose of incidental amounts of greenwaste generated on county property (mostly parks and limbs from clearing downed trees).
-The County does not intent to increase generation of material or services to residents.
+The County is currently operating outside of a contract for greenwaste disposal.
+Material is being delivered to Natures Best Organics as needed.
+The county generates incidental amounts of greenwaste generated from county property (mostly downed limbs in parks or from road maintenance).
+The County does not intend to increase generation of material or extend additional services to residents.
 Residents in the County outside of the City may pay landscapers to remove greenwaste or self-haul material to a greenwaste facility.